syncsketch/syncsketch-maya/README.md

 ### Drag & Drop

 The easiest way to install this application is to ...
-1. Click this File Link > [installCrossPlatform.mel](https://github.com/syncsketch/syncsketch-maya/releases/download/release/installCrossPlatformGUI.mel#install) < to download the installation mel file.
+1. Click this File Link > [installCrossPlatform.py](syncsketchGUI/installScripts/installGui.py) < to download the installation Python file.
 2. Drag drop it from the browser into a maya-viewport.
 This will automatically install all the dependencies without requiring admin priviliges into your user-directory.
 3. Hit 'Install' and on Allow this process to run python (hit 'Allow' in the popup)